Cantera/cantera-website/pages/compiling/configure-build.rst

-.. title: Configure & Build
+.. title: Configure and Build
+.. description: Configure and Build Cantera

 .. jumbotron::